rid-principles/bDudekCybersecurity.github.io/README.md

 **Data Requirements: Identify any data sources, databases, or APIs you’ll need.**

-I plan to keep track of the topics I have learned through Cybrary, and this will help me keep track of what I still need to the learn for the HackVh competition.
-I will be using Cybrary and applying to various courses throughout my project.
-I also plan to utilize Khan Academy if I need help with the html on my website.
-Software for project listed above.
-Lastly, our project should meet the evaluation criteria for the event and I plan to record all of this info after winners are announced and feedback is given.
+I plan to keep track of the topics I have learned through Cybrary and ISC2, and this will help me keep track of what I still need to the learn for the ISC2 certification exam.
+I will be using Cybrary and applying to various courses throughout my project, as well as ISC2.
+I also plan to utilize Khan Academy if I need help with the html on my website.(Software for project listed above).
+Lastly, my goal is to pass the certification exam to become certified in cybersecurity through CLC.

 **4. Develop a Project Timeline**